- The number of nodes in a cluster running YB-Masters must equal the replication factor.

 - For running a single cluster across multiple data centers or 2 clusters in 2 data centers, refer to the Multi-DC deployments section.

 This section covers deployment for a single region or data center in a multi-zone/multi-rack configuration.
-Note that single zone configuration is a special case of multi-zone where all placement-related options are set to the same value across every node.
+Note that single zone configuration is a special case of multi-zone where all placement-related flags are set to the same value across every node.

 - Create a six-node cluster with replication factor of